hey-sj/cs6120-group2/README.md

 | vitalsign |  1564610   | 198919 |
 | diagnosis | 899050 | 68254 |

 We have included the cleaned tables in this repository under the respective `ed` and `icu` folders.
+This is **prior to preprocessing**, which we describe below.

 # 3. Framework